ChronosMasterOfAllTime/aws-sam-examples/samples_1/go-lambda/README.md

 ### Instructions

-1. Build the binary to be compatible with Linux: `GOOS=linux go build main.go`
+1. Build the binary to be compatible with Linux: `make build`
-2. Zip up the binary: `zip main.zip ./main`
-3. Invoke locally
+2. Invoke locally
 ```bash
 $ echo '"world"' | sam local invoke